julilien/RobustMDE/README.md

-# Robust Regression for Monocular Depth Estimation (ICCV 2021)
+# Robust Regression for Monocular Depth Estimation

 The (Tensorflow 2.*) implementation of the superset learning-based robust depth regression method and the experimental evaluation as presented in the corresponding paper "Robust Regression for Monocular Depth Estimation" published at ACML 2021.
 Cite the paper as follows: